Al Seckel: Rare book investment and sales

-During the late 1990s, Seckel collected the papers of a number of early molecular biologists (including Rosalind Franklin, Aaron Klug, Max Perutz, Rollin Hotchkiss, and Sven Furberg) for rare-book dealer Jeremy Norman.
-At the time they were collected, the market value of the archive was unknown as many institutions did not have an interest in keeping the archives of scientists.
+During the late 1990s, Seckel collected scientific papers of a number of early molecular biologists (including Rosalind Franklin, Aaron Klug, Max Perutz, Rollin Hotchkiss, and Sven Furberg) for rare-book dealer Jeremy Norman.
+At the time they were collected, the market value of the archive was unknown as many institutions did not have an interest in keeping the archives of scientists' papers.
 After the Wellcome Trust purchased the papers of Francis Crick in 2001 for $2.4 million, Norman pursued individual sale of the items in his collection through Christie's.
 A lawsuit prevented the individual sale of the items by Norman.
 Seckel and Norman had a falling out.
 According to Seckel, the sale was canceled due to his extensive documentation that was brought to the attention of Christie's.
 Although former colleagues and associates of James Watson and Crick attempted to raise the asking price of $3.2 million in an effort to have the collection donated to the Cold Spring Harbor Laboratory, the collection was eventually acquired by molecular biologist J. Craig Venter, with the stated aim of keeping the critical resource available to scholars by housing it at the J. Craig Venter Institute.